zcqsntr/retro_matrix/README.md

 ./run_retro_matrix --led-slowdown-gpio=4 --led-gpio-mapping=adafruit-hat
 ```

-You should get some console output.
+You should get some console output, and a start screen.

 ## Use instructions
 You need either a controller or a keyboard connected to run, not all controllers are supported but all keyboards should work.